 Mountain Gorillas are among the world’s rarest primates and globally, their total population equates to over 1,063.
 Uganda’s Bwindi impenetrable forest protects its highest population.

-On the other hand, the Virunga Mountains and national parks which are Uganda’s Mgahinga Gorilla National Park, Rwanda’s Volcanoes National Park, and Democratic Republic of Congo’s Virunga Park share the remaining populations.
+On the other hand, the Virunga Mountains and national parks, which are Uganda’s Mgahinga Gorilla National Park, Rwanda’s Volcanoes National Park, and the Democratic Republic of Congo’s Virunga Park, share the remaining populations.

-Mountain Gorilla trekking safaris in Uganda only occur in 2 destinations which are Bwindi Impenetrable National Park and Mgahinga Gorilla National Park, which are all managed by the Uganda Wildlife Authority (UWA).
+Mountain Gorilla trekking safaris in Uganda only occur in 2 destinations, which are Bwindi Impenetrable National Park and Mgahinga Gorilla National Park, which are both managed by the Uganda Wildlife Authority (UWA).

 Bwindi national park provides the best Gorilla tours in Uganda and East Africa at large.
 The park is a beautiful hilly and misty UNESCO World Heritage Site and home to over 459 Mountain gorillas which is almost half of the remaining Mountain gorillas on earth.

-Gorilla trips are safe as a tour guide will always lead you on these excursions.
-Likewise, there are various accommodation choices to choose from ranging from budget, midrange and luxury for your gorilla trips in Uganda.
-Thus, the country is home to every kind of traveller.
+Gorilla trips are safe, as a tour guide will always lead you on these excursions.
+Likewise, there are various accommodation choices to choose from, ranging from budget to midrange and luxury for your gorilla trips in Uganda.
+Thus, the country is home to every type of traveler.

 For a memorable experience on your safari holiday in Africa, add a Uganda gorilla tour!